snowplow-incubator/snowplow-signals-python-sdk/README.md

-# Snowplow Signals SDK
+# Snowplow Signals Python SDK

-The Snowplow Signals SDK is a Python SDK that enables you to interact with the Snowplow Signals Profile API.
+The Snowplow Signals Python SDK enables you to interact with the Snowplow Signals Profile API.
 It provides a simple interface to define, deploy, and retrieve user attributes for personalization.

 ## Installation